 Rather than using it as a stepping stone to do more tests, we need to use the data to fix the problem.

 Again, please don't get me wrong, I think doing lab tests are crucial when it comes to fixing or improving your health.
-I suggest that all of my clients to LetsGetChecked (use discount code ALEXFERGUS to save) to do some testing when they start with me.
+I send all of my clients to LetsGetChecked (use discount code ALEXFERGUS to save) to do some testing when they start with me.
 The problem is when you do too much testing (and it starts costing too much!
 I must admit, if LetsGetChecked was available in New Zealand, I would have saved a ton of money!)

 "Pick one or two good tests, fix the issues that they find, and do follow up tests at a later date.
 Don't spend thousands of dollars to learn something you already know (that you're sick) until you are ready to do something about the issue"